 XMission is SOC 2 Certified

-XMission is pleased to announce that it has completed its SOC 2 (Service Organization Controls) audit opinion pertaining to our colocation, cloud hosting, network administration, and support services.
-The audit was conducted by CPA firm A-lign, who specializes in these audits for IT firms.
-This year's audit focused on security, availability, and confidentiality.
+Each year XMission hires a third party auditor to perform a SOC 2 (Service Organization Controls) audit opinion pertaining to our colocation, cloud hosting, network administration, and support services with a focus on on security, availability, and confidentiality.

 What is a SOC 2 Audit?